-I have been making ghee for myself and others for about 7 years.
-Yes, it does take a few practice attempts to perfect, but once you have done it you will never buy ghee again.
+I have been making ghee for myself and others since around 2000.
+It does take a few practice attempts to perfect, but once you have done it you will never buy ghee again.
 It is quite different.

-Really, it is a very simple thing.
-All it requires is butter and mindfulness – it does need to be watched.
-No leaving the kitchen while this one is cooking.
-And I found the end point tricky to judge the first 2 times that I made it.
+All it requires is butter and mindfulness – it does need to be watched continually.
+The end point tricky to judge the first couple of times that you make it.
 But after that, you are a pro.
 It takes about 30 minutes all up.
 The amount of time that it takes depends on the amount of water in the butter, and different brands of butter will take different times.

 Ghee is one of the most valuable foods and medicines around.
 It can be used in place of butter and oil.
 It adds a very special flavour of its own.
 It is the best cooking oil – it heats to high heats without burning – and keeps indefinitely without refrigeration.
 In fact it is better kept out of the fridge.

 Ghee is said to be the essence of a cow – first the cow produces milk, then cream is made from the milk.
 The best of the milk is extracted to make butter and then the best of the butter extracted to make ghee.
 How close to “essence of cow” is that!